How to Tune Your Ukulele: A Beginner's Step-by-Step Guide

 Our good friend and fellow uker, Norine Mungo, recommends the online tuner from Uke Buddy until you get round to purchasing your own.

-Find more expert tips and practice techniques with our useful guides.
+Find expert tips and practise techniques with our useful guides.

 Ukulele For Beginners